ohjelmistotuotanto-hy/ohjelmistotuotanto-hy.github.io/tehtavat3.md

 Register With Too Short Username And Valid Password
 # ...

-Register With Valid Username And Too Short Password
+Register With Valid Username And Invalid Password
+# salasana ei sisällä halutunlaisia merkkejä
 # ...

 Register With Nonmatching Password And Password Confirmation